mathisfouques/netflix_clone_flutter/models.md

 4. String portraitSourceImage

-## Genre (Is an enum)
+## Genre

 ### Description

-The category of the movie or tvShow.
-Can be "Action", "Adventure", etc.
+The genre of the movie or tvShow.
+Can be "Action", "Adventure", etc. Refers the id of the genre.

-### Types

-action, adventure, documentary

 ### Parameters

 1. int id

+Id of the genre in tmdb databse.

 2. GenreType type